 No, on the contrary, Clarins is on the animal testing brands list on the PETA website.

 Is Clarins cruelty-free?

-Since they indicated that they sometimes do test on animals especially when required by law, it means that Clarins is not cruelty-free.
-However, let’s assume for a moment that they put that sentence just in case but their products will never need to be tested on animals.
+Since they indicated that they sometimes do test on animals especially when required by law, and PETA considers it as an animal testing brand, it means that Clarins is not cruelty-free.
+However, let’s guess why or when they test on animals.